berkeman/glansigt/_posts/2019-09-02-bigdataathome.markdown

 ### An Example:  Recycling a Lenovo D20 Workstation from 2011

-This machine is cheap, reliable, and powerful, and actually compares well to modern machines, which we will show in _another post_.
+This machine is cheap, reliable, and powerful, and actually compares well to modern machines, which we will show in a future post.
 We bought our machine from an Internet auction site in order to try it out.